samirthanedar/samirthanedar.github.io/_posts/2020-09-14-Demographics-Election-Forecast-Model.md

 My hypothesis is that demographics can give us a lot of info on future election results.
 But it’s not the whole story.
 It’s probably not even 79.8% of the story as my adjusted R squared figure would claim.
 In fact, there’s a very good chance that my model is overfit and is not explaining a good portion of the variance in the dependent variable.
 For instance, here are two things that this model does not account for:

 1. It does not tell us how current events will impact this election.
 This year feels like the opposite of business as usual and that will naturally affect the election too.
-How will COVID-19 play a part in the winner?
+How will COVID-19 play a part for the winner?
 How will millions of lost jobs, the wildfires on the west coast, and the racial injustice protests affect the election?
 These questions are not answered by this model.
 1. Similarly, this model does not take the polls into account.
 Thus, some margin predictions look really weird if you’ve been paying attention to the polls.
 Obviously, since we’re asking people directly, polls can give us a much more updated idea on what the predicted margin of victory will be.

 ### Conclusions and Next Steps